hisubram/mobilefoundation/index.md

 # Getting started tutorial
 {: #gettingstartedtemplate}

-{{site.data.keyword.mobilefoundation_long}} expedites setting up an {{site.data.keyword.mfp_full}} environment using which you can develop, test, and operate enterprise mobile apps. {{site.data.keyword.mobilefoundation_short}} is available under the following different service plans: Developer, Developer Pro, Professional Per Capacity, and Professional 1 Application.
+{{site.data.keyword.mobilefoundation_long}} expedites setting up an {{site.data.keyword.mfp_full}} environment using which you can develop, test, and operate enterprise mobile apps. {{site.data.keyword.mobilefoundation_short}} is available under the following different service plans: Developer, Professional Per Device, and Professional 1 Application.
 {:shortdesc}

 Using the Professional 1 Application plan a single application built on any or all of the supported operating platforms such as Android, iOS, Windows or mobile web, can be managed.
 The Developer plan is best suited for development and test.
 You can review all the available plans [here](https://console.bluemix.net/catalog/services/mobile-foundation).